jfnavarro/st_pipeline/docs/usage.md

                         strict}
   --htseq-no-ambiguous  When using htseq-count discard reads annotating
-                        ambiguous genes (default False) --strandness [STRING]
+                        ambiguous genes (default False) --htseq-features HTSEQ_FEATURES [HTSEQ_FEATURES ...]
+                        Which feature types to use from the GTF/GFF file in the annotation.
+                        Can be given more than one type (default exon) --strandness [STRING]
                         What strandness mode to use when annotating with htseq-count [no, yes(default), reverse]